Statistics on received applications for authorisation and review reports

 The placing on the market and use of Substances of Very High Concern included in the Authorisation List requires an authorisation.
-A manufacturer, an importer or a downstream user can apply for an authorisation.
+Manufacturers, importers, only representatives or downstream users can apply for an authorisation.
 Applications for authorisation are submitted to ECHA.
-At the end of the authorisation process, which includes a public consultation and the development of opinions by ECHA's Committees on Risk Assessment and Socio-economic Analysis, the European Commission decides on the granting or refusing of authorisations.
+At the end of the authorisation process, which includes a consultation and the development of opinions by ECHA's Committees on Risk Assessment and Socio-economic Analysis, the European Commission decides on the granting or refusing of authorisations.

-Status of pre-submission activities and received applications are given below.
+Status of pre-submission activities and received applications for authorisation per year.

-1 An application is received in terms of Article 64(1) of REACH when ECHA has received the application fee.
+1 An application/review report is received in terms of Article 64(1) of REACH when ECHA has received the application fee.

 2 One opinion refers to a compiled version of the final opinions of RAC and SEAC for each use.

 3 This refers to compiled final opinions of RAC and SEAC for each use and applicant/authorisation holder.
 For instance, if one application has been submitted by 3 applicants/authorisation holders for 1 substance and 2 uses there will be (3×1×2=) 6 RAC and SEAC opinions and subsequent Commission decisions.
 If another application/review report is submitted by 1 applicant/authorisation holder for 1 substance and 3 uses, there will be (1×1×3=) 3 RAC and SEAC opinions and Commission decisions.
 In total there would be 9 RAC and SEAC opinions and 9 Commission decisions.

 4 Final decisions for each use and applicant/authorisation holder.